-There’s lots going on in the Department for research students – our Friday afternoon seminars, a range of Open Lectures given by visiting scholars, conferences, book launches and Centre for Theology and Public Issues events.
+There’s lots going on for research students – our Friday afternoon seminars, a range of Open Lectures given by visiting scholars, conferences, book launches and Centre for Theology and Public Issues events.
 The Division and the wider University also offer a whole range of workshops and seminars for research students that are highly recommended.
 Do make the most of what is available!

 We hope you’ll find the information that you’re looking for on these web pages.
 If not, do get in touch with us.